 Alfa’s victories on land – including the first two Formula 1 world championships, 11 Mille Miglia wins, and 10 Targa Florio titles – are an impressive legacy, but the Arese factory also produced multiple winners on the water.
-Alfa Romeo watercraft hold 11 world records, six world championships, seven European championships, and nine Italian championships won between the 1930s and 1970s.
+Alfa Romeo racing boats hold 11 world records, six world championships, seven European championships, and nine Italian championships won between the 1930s and 1970s.

 It was the versatility of the Alfetta 158 engine that powered Alfa’s initial success.
 In 1938 Achille Castoldi bagged the exclusive rights to use the 158 engine, but racing was soon interrupted by hostilities in Europe.
 During the war years he hid a number of engines away on his farm in Abbategrasso, which meant that Alfa could resume racing again after the war.
 The 158, fitted to the monohull Arno II, won the Luino Cup in 1948.